 AM radio Catchy tunes, snappy patter....it was all happening at the local Top 40 radio station.
 What could be better than spending the day at the beach, listening to your favorite DJ on your transistor radio?

-FM radio The first commercial FM radio station was launched in 1941.
+FM radio The first commercial FM radio station went on the air in 1941.
 FM stereo was introduced in 1961.
 Although FM provided static-free reception and superior sound, AM continued to be the more popular format well into the 1970s.

 This began to change in 1965, when the FCC ruled that all owners of dual AM/FM stations must devote at least 12 hours per day to original programming on the FM side.
 The new regulation went into effect in 1967.
-Some FM stations kept their original formats, while others decided to experiment with new formats.
-Many station owners gave their DJs the freedom to play whatever they wanted, and they chose to fill this time with jazz recordings and long, experimental album cuts.
+Some FM stations kept their original formats, while others chose to experiment with new formats.
+Many FM station owners gave their DJs the freedom to play whatever they wanted, and they chose to fill this time with jazz recordings and long, experimental album cuts.
 This was the origin of the progressive album-oriented rock stations that would become popular in the early 1970s.

 concert venues Before the late 1960s, large concert venues generally featured orchestra performances and stage plays.
 Rock music was heard at the local teen club or record hop.
 This began to change in the late 1960s, when concert halls dedicated to rock music opened all across the country.
 Many old ballrooms were converted into hip venues for psychedelic rock concerts.

 on stage *Between 1959 and 1966, Dick Clark's Caravan Of Stars traveled across the country, bringing the top rock acts to local clubs and concert halls.
 This annual bus tour featured a racially integrated lineup, and was a great way for emerging artists to gain exposure.